hoj201/the_new_flesh/submit.md

 ---

 *The New Flesh* seeks to provide a smorgasbord of weird and thought provoking content.
-If you would like to submit a piece email <editor@thenewflesh.net>.
+If you would like to submit a piece, email <editor@thenewflesh.net>.

 Long live the new flesh.